Richard Gasquet

-Richard Gabriel Cyr Gasquet ([ʁiʃaʁ ɡaskɛ]; born 18 June 1986) is a French professional tennis player.
-His career-high ATP singles ranking is world No. 7, attained on 9 July 2007.
-He has won 16 singles titles on the ATP Tour equal eight most among active players.
-He is also fourth among active players with over 595 career match wins.
-His best performances in Grand Slam singles tournaments have been three semifinal appearances, two at the Wimbledon Championships (in 2007 and 2015) and once at the US Open (in 2013).
-His best performance in ATP World Tour Masters 1000 singles tournaments was being the runner-up in Hamburg in 2005 and Toronto in 2006 and 2012.
-He won the mixed doubles title at the 2004 French Open, partnering with Tatiana Golovin.
-He also won the men's doubles Olympic bronze medal in 2012 with his doubles partner Julien Benneteau.

-Gasquet is best known for his elegant groundstrokes and his one-handed backhand.
+Richard Gabriel Cyr Gasquet ([ʁiʃaʁ ɡaskɛ]; born 18 June 1986) is a French former professional tennis player.
+He was ranked as high as world No. 7 in men's singles by the ATP, attained in July 2007.
+Gasquet won 16 singles titles on the ATP Tour, and earned over 600 career match wins.
+His best performances in major singles tournaments were three semifinal appearances, two at the Wimbledon Championships (in 2007 and 2015) and one at the US Open (in 2013).
+His best performance in ATP Masters 1000 tournaments tournaments was runner-up finishes in Hamburg in 2005 and Toronto in 2006 and 2012.
+Gasquet won the mixed doubles title at the 2004 French Open, partnering Tatiana Golovin, and an Olympic bronze medal in men's doubles at the 2012 London Olympics, partnering Julien Benneteau.
+Gasquet was best known for his elegant groundstrokes and his one-handed backhand.

 Early life

-Gasquet was born on June 18, 1986 in Béziers, France where he was raised.
-His mother, Maryse, and his father, Serignan, were both tennis teachers and ran a local tennis club in Béziers.
+Gasquet was born on 18 June 1986, in Béziers, France, where he was raised.
+His mother, Maryse, and his father, Francis, were both biology teachers and ran a local tennis club in Sérignan.
 This had an influence on Gasquet and he began playing tennis at the age of 4 with his dad at the club.
 Soon after, he was discovered by former world number 9 Pierre Barthès who ran a tennis camp at the nearby seaside resort of Cap d'Agde.

 When he was 9 years old, Gasquet was touted as a future champion on the cover of the February 1996 issue of French Tennis Magazine.

 Junior career (1999–2002)

 Gasquet played his first junior match in April 1999 at the age of 12 at a grade 3 tournament in France.
+Throughout the rest of the year, Gasquet dominated the U14 circuit in the Tennis Europe Junior Tour, collecting the three most prestigious trophies of the year at Tim Essonne, Les Petits As, and the European Junior Championships at San Remo.
+In the latter two finals, he defeated Brian Baker and Jerome Becker respectively, but perhaps the most significant match of the year was the Les Petits quarterfinal match against the 12-year-old Rafael Nadal, which Gasquet won 6–7, 6–3, 6–4.

 As a junior, he posted a 44–7 career singles record and a 10–4 career doubles record.
-He had a career-high juniors singles ranking of world No. 1, attained on 9 September 2002.
-During the same year, he made the semifinals of the Junior Australian Open and won the Junior French Open and the Junior US Open.
-His wins at junior grand slams at such a young age caused him to become one of the most anticipated juniors ever and many thought that he would become a future world number 1.
+He had a career-high juniors singles ranking of world No. 1, attained on 9 September 2002, at the age of 16 years and 3 months.
+During the same year, he made the semifinals of the Junior Australian Open and won the Junior French Open and the Junior US Open, winning the final of the former against compatriot Laurent Recouderc in just 45 minutes, the shortest final in the event's history.